Bollywood's obsession with wearing pink on her big day - ExBulletin

 Anouchka Sharma

 Who can forget the momentous occasion when cricketer Virat Kohli got married to band star Baaja Baaraat on December 11, 2017?
-Decked out in a pale pink lehenga that had silver-gold metallic thread, pearls and beads as part of its intricate embellishments, the actor was a sight to behold in Sabyasachi’s jaw-dropping piece.
-Her overall look was completed with handcrafted bridal jewelry featuring uncut syndicated diamonds, pale pink spinel and baroque Japanese cultured pearls that were part of the designer’s Heritage Jewelry collection.
+Decked out in a pale pink lehenga that had silver-gold metallic thread, pearls and beads as part of its intricate embellishments, the actor was a sight to behold in Sabyasachi’s jaw-dropping play.
+Her overall look was complemented by handcrafted bridal jewelry featuring uncut syndicated diamonds, pale pink spinel and baroque Japanese cultured pearls that were part of the designer’s Heritage Jewelry collection.

 Neha Dhupia